hamshamso/hamshamso/README.md

 ## 👨‍💻 About Me

-I'm a Computer Science student specializing in Software Engineering, passionate about building full-stack applications, exploring Artificial Intelligence, and understanding how software systems work from view to controller.
+I'm a Software Engineering Master's student at the University of Boumerdes, passionate about building scalable full-stack web apps and AI-powered tools.

-🎓 Currently pursuing a Master's degree in Software Engineering at the University of Boumerdes.
+- 🎓 **Education:** Pursuing a Master's in Software Engineering at the University of Boumerdes.

-💻 I'm currently focused on Full-Stack Development with the MERN stack and improving my knowledge of backend architecture, APIs, authentication, databases, and scalable applications.
+- 💻 **Full-Stack:** Focused on the MERN stack, API design, authentication, and backend architecture.

-🤖 I'm also interested in Artificial Intelligence and Machine Learning, especially in building practical AI-powered applications.

-📱 I've worked on an Android malware detection application that integrates a Machine Learning model using TensorFlow Lite.
+- 🤖 **AI/ML:** Built an on-device Android malware detector using TensorFlow Lite.

-✈️ Alongside software development, I work as a Travel Consultant using the Amadeus reservation system, working with airline reservations, ticketing, changes, refunds, PNR management, fares, availability, airline communication and trip organisation.
+- ✈️ **Day Job:** Travel Consultant managing international flight operations via Amadeus GDS.

 ---